hyorkim11/hyorkim11.github.io/_projects/dsg-app.md

 ## Design Process
 1. Understanding current states
-2. Visioning and aligning on outcomes
+2. Defining baselines
-3. Defining baselines
+3. Visioning and aligning on outcomes
 4. Design, test, launch, and iterate

 ---

-## Understanding Current States
+## 1. Understanding Current States

 During the initial phases of any project, I gather data and information about the product.